 The hostel itself is fantastic.
 The rooms were spacious, ours even had a balcony.
 While the kitchen and common areas were gigantic, with lots of space for everybody!

-If I was to visit Queenstown again, I would not hesitate to stay at Nomads.
+If I was to spend 3 days in Queenstown in the future, I would not hesitate to stay at Nomads.
 It’s a brilliant hostel!

 Sir Cedrics Tahuna Pod Hostel

 Sir Cedrics is a quirky choice for accommodation in Queenstown.
 The clue is in the name.
 The pods are what you sleep in!
 Instead of traditional bunks, you get your own pod to sleep in!
 How cool!